alonfirestein/Fashion-MNIST/README.md

 # Fashion-MNIST

-### Fashion MNIST Classification using different ML models and Dimension reduction using PCA.
+## Fashion MNIST Classification using different ML models and Dimension reduction using PCA.

-### Model Comparisson with and without PCA:
+### Model Comparisson Accuracy Scores with and without PCA:

 Model Name | Without Pca | With Pca
 ------------ | ------------- | -------------